Default crisis dodged — for now — with Dem-GOP debt accord

 WASHINGTON (AP) — Senate leaders announced an agreement Thursday to extend the government’s borrowing authority into December, temporarily averting an unprecedented federal default that experts say would have devastated the economy.

-“Our hope is to get this done as soon as today," Senate Majority Leader Chuck Schumer declared as he opened the Senate.
+“Our hope is to get this done as soon as today," Senate Majority Leader Chuck Schumer declared.
+Republican leader Mitch McConnell said, “The Senate is moving forward.”

-In their agreement, Republican and Democratic leaders edged back from a perilous standoff over lifting the nation’s borrowing cap, with Democratic senators accepting an offer from Senate GOP leader Mitch McConnell.
+In their agreement, the Republican and Democratic leaders edged back from a perilous standoff over lifting the nation’s borrowing cap, with Democratic senators accepting an offer from McConnell.

-McConnell made the offer a day earlier just before Republicans were prepared to block longer-term legislation to suspend the debt limit and as President Joe Biden and business leaders ramped up their concerns that a default would disrupt government payments to millions of people and throw the nation into recession.
+McConnell made the GOP offer a day earlier, just before his Republicans were prepared to block longer-term legislation to suspend the debt limit and as President Joe Biden and business leaders ramped up their concerns that a default would disrupt government payments to millions of people and throw the nation into recession.

-The Senate leaders had worked into the night hammering out the details.
+The White House signaled the president’s support for the short-term deal, with principal deputy press secretary Karine Jean-Pierre calling it a “positive step,” even as she assailed Republicans for blocking Democratic efforts.

+“It gives us some breathing room from the catastrophic default we were approaching because of Sen. McConnell’s decision to play politics with our economy,” she told reporters.

 People are also reading…